AdobeDocs/campaign-classic.en/help/technotes/using/ims-migration.md

 As described in the prerequisites section you must assign the appropriate product profiles to be used by the project.
 In this step, you must select the product profile or profiles to be used by the technical account being created.

-If this technical account is used to make API calls to the Message Center instance, be sure to select the Adobe create product profile which ends with `messagecenter`.
+If this technical account is used to make API calls to the Message Center instance, make sure to select the Adobe product profile, ending with messagecenter, for the Marketing Instance associated to the Message Center.

-For API calls to the Marketing instance(s) select the product profile corresponding to the instance and Operator Group.
+For API calls to the Marketing instance(s) select the product profile corresponding to the instance and Operator Group, for example `campaign - <your campaign marketing instance> - Admin`.

 Once the needed product profiles have been selected click on **Save configured API** at the bottom of the screen.